Blane245/musicgenerator/README.md

         1. Get the current values for the generator
         1. Create the source for the chunk for that time
         2. Apply the volume and pan values for that time
+        3. make a copy of the generator's reverb for use by the source
-        3. Connect the source, volume, pan together and connect the pan to the instrument concentrator
+        3. Connect the source, volume, pan, reverb, reverb noise together and connect the pan and reverb to the instrument concentrator
     2. Connect the instrument reverb and instrument gain nodes as appropriate.
 Have the reverb tail start at the start time of the source and stop at the start time + 4 times the release.
     2. Connect the instrument gain to the room concentrator.